Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 old-salem-hat-on-rack

-Single brothers operated a plantation and garden and also ran a brewery, distillery, tannery, and slaughterhouse.
-Some were master craftspeople of trades including joinery, tailoring, pottery, and the dying of yarns and fabrics, which they conducted in the building of the workshop behind the house.
+Single brothers operated a plantation and garden and ran a brewery, distillery, tannery, and slaughterhouse.
+Some were master craftspeople of trades, including joinery, tailoring, pottery, and the dying of yarns and fabrics, which they conducted in a workshop building behind the house.

 old-salem-yarn